MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-deploy-manage-web-services.md

 |Boolean &rarr; bool&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|Dataframe &rarr; numpy.DataFrame|
 |String &rarr; str||

-### Parameters for realtime web services
+### Parameters for real-time web services

-[Realtime web services](../concept-what-are-web-services.md#realtime) are also identified by their name and version.
-The following additional parameters can be defined for the realtime service:
+[Real-time web services](../concept-what-are-web-services.md#realtime) are also identified by their name and version.
+The following additional parameters can be defined for the real-time service:
 + A description
 + A model created with certain [supported functions](../concept-what-are-web-services.md#realtime) and serialized with [revoscalepy.rx_serialize_model](../../python-reference/revoscalepy/rx-serialize-model.md)

 Dataframes are assumed for inputs and outputs.
 Code is not supported.

-For a full example of realtime web services in Python, try out [this Jupyter notebook](https://github.com/Microsoft/ML-Server-Python-Samples/blob/master/operationalize/Publish_Realtime_Web_Service_in_Python.ipynb).
+For a full example of real-time web services in Python, try out [this Jupyter notebook](https://github.com/Microsoft/ML-Server-Python-Samples/blob/master/operationalize/Publish_Realtime_Web_Service_in_Python.ipynb).

 ## Deploy and update services